-One thing that all agree on: If Pennsylvania were to regulate online poker, the state would become the largest market for legal online poker in the United States.
+With a population of more than 12 million, the state will become the largest market for legal online poker in the United States.
 Currently only three other states offer legal online poker: New Jersey, Nevada, and Delaware.